devsgowhere/devsgowhere/src/content/events/build_for_good/community_unconference/index.md

 rsvpButtonText: "RSVP on Luma"
 ---

-An unconference to explore how we can use technology to deliver public good.
+Join us in the evening for Build for Good's Community Conversations at Open Government Products.
+Organised in the style of an Unconference, the agenda here is shaped by you.
+Whether you're a coder, UX designer or just curious about using tech for good, this is your platform.

+You get to decide if you’d like to host a conversation circle, or explore conversations with people that share the same passion as you.
+This session is the space for you to explore pressing themes like:

+- Environmental Sustainability (e.g. climate action, circular economy, conservation)
+- Social Inequality & Inclusion (e.g. income disparity, racial equity, disability inclusion)
+- Future of Education (e.g. access, digital literacy, lifelong learning)
+- Healthcare & Aging Population (e.g. access, mental health, eldercare)
+- Trust & Safety (e.g. transparency, misinformation)
+- Tech Ethics & Responsible AI (e.g. algorithmic bias, data privacy, ethical innovation)

 Expect meaningful conversations, fresh ideas, and new collaborations.
 Come with an open mind, and maybe a post-it or two.